expo-air

 Getting started

-npx expo-air fly
+npx expo-air@latest fly

 Tunnel providers